On this page:

 Disability Inclusion funding is not related to a student’s eligibility for supports under the National Disability Insurance Scheme (NDIS).

 Many students who have a profile meeting will also participate in the NDIS.
-NDIS documentation provided by the parent/carer(s) may be used as supporting information for profile meetings, however, its use or consideration is not mandatory.
+Documentation provided by the parent/carer(s) regarding NDIS supports may be provided for the profile process, however, its use or consideration is not mandatory and it is not a substitute for school-based documents.

-Supporting information for the profile may include NDIS documents, including:
+Supporting information regarding the work of specialists provided for the profile may include:

 - a copy of a NDIS plan

-- any NDIS therapy reports, assessment reports or progress reports.
+- any therapy reports, assessment reports or progress reports produced by an NDIS funded therapist.

 Parent/carer(s), pending agreement from the school, can invite people that are involved with their child through the NDIS to the profile meeting, including:

-- early childhood professional, such as an early childhood teacher and allied health.
+- early childhood professionals, such as an early childhood teacher and allied health.

 Digital supporting information